 Increasing Production Efficiencies

-PSSD will furthermore support initiatives to improve the business-enabling environment to foster the development of a private sector-led seed industry in Burundi.
-Work will include:
+PSSD supports initiatives to improve the business-enabling environment to foster the development of a private sector-led seed industry in Burundi.
+Work includes:

 - Strengthening of the Burundian national seed producer association.